Creating patterns on the Korg Monotribe is a piece of cake, and here’s how to do it…

 There are many ways the step sequencer interface can be used and abused to creative ends.
 For example, switch the unit into flux mode, and set it to narrow or wide ribbon mode, then record some sweeps across the ribbon.
 Now switch it back to ‘key’ and switch off Flux.
 Voila- instant burbling acid bassline.

 Don’t take my word for it, however, pop into a Dawsons store and see for yourself.
-Call our stores or customer service team (01925 582420), or order online today.
+Or, order online here.

 Share on Facebook